javapathfinder/jpf-wiki-sync/Support-Java-10-for-JPF-CORE.md

 ### New JRTClassFileContainer to load classes from the run-time image

 As stated in the JDK 9 Release Notes the system property `sun.boot.class.path` has been removed.
-Moreover, rt.jar has been removed since JEP 220 and is replaced by the new runtime.
+Moreover, rt.jar has been removed since [JEP 220][jep-220] and is replaced by the new runtime.
 This causes JPF to fail resolve standard Java classes (classes that we don't have model classes for).

 So if a class is not found in the classpath, now we try to load that class from the run-time image.